oveas/persistent-filters/README.md

 ## Features
 - Persist filters for Posts, Pages and WooCommerce Products in the admin lists.
-- Remember multiple filter types: post status, author, date, taxonomy (categories, tags, product attributes), search terms, and custom query vars.
+- Remember multiple filter types like date, categories, search terms and ordering.
 - Per-listing persistence (each post type keeps its own set of filters).
 - Lightweight: minimal performance overhead and no external dependencies.
 - For unknown post types, search string and ordering are stored..